-The conservatism principle directs an accountant who is faced with two alternatives.
-To illustrate, let's assume that a company has an inventory with a cost of $15,000.
-However, the marketplace has changed dramatically and now the inventory can be sold for only $14,000 if the company spends an additional $2,000 to package and ship the goods.
+To illustrate, assume that a company has inventory with a cost of $15,000.
+However, the market for the goods has declined.
+As a result, the goods in inventory can be sold for $14,000, but only if the company spends an additional $2,000 to package and ship the goods.